lifull-dev/bucky-core/README.md

 # Bucky-Core

 ## Overview

-Bucky is a testing framework that supports web system testing life cycle.

-Bucky-core run test code which is written in YAML.
+Bucky-core can run test code which is written in YAML.
 End-to-End test (working with Selenium) and Linkstatus test (HTTP status check) are supported in default.
-The page object model pattern and page based element management is the main concept in Bucky-core.
+Page object model pattern and page based element management is the main concept in Bucky-core.
 You can create scenarios and execute it easily by using Bucky-core.

+When working with [Bucky-management](https://github.com/lifull-dev/bucky-management), Bucky-core can also record test results.
+You can make test results visualization by using Bucky-management.

 ## Feature